basarat/typescript-react/03 stateful/README.md

 );
 ```

+***Run demo***
-And you can see that now the div contents are driven by the prop.
+And you can see it works as expected.

 Components that extend from `React.Component` are called stateful because they can have their own internal state.

 * React.Component takes as second generic argument which specifies the type of the State.
 * Lets go ahead and setup our state have a count of type number.
 * We can initialize the state in our constructor.
   * When adding a constructor to a react component, you get passed the initial props which you simply pass to the super React.Component class.
   * Now we can setup the initial state.
 * Finally we can use this state in other places like the render method.